Unexpected (Angie Stone album)

 Unexpected is the fifth studio album by American singer Angie Stone.
-It was released by Stax Records on November 23, 2009 in United States.
+It was released by Stax Records on November 23, 2009, in United States.
 Conceived following the death of her father, Stone's spiritual anchor and creative mentor, the album marked a breakaway from the neo soul elements on Stone's first four studio efforts, taking her work further into the dance pop, funk, and contemporary R&B genres.
 As a result, Unexpected incorporates more upbeat material, produced by Jazze Pha, among others.

 The album received generally positive reviews, with critics perceiving its sound as more stylistically diverse than on previous discs.
 Commercially, Unexpected became Stone's lowest-charting entry yet.
 It peaked at number 17 on the US Billboard Top R&B/Hip-Hop Albums but failed to reach the upper half of the Billboard 200.
 Lead single "I Ain't Hearin' U," released in October 2009, reached the top 20 of the Adult R&B Songs chart.
-The album would mark Stone's final release with Stax Records.
+The album marked Stone's final release with Stax Records.

 Background

-Much of Unexpected was produced in response to the sudden death of Stone's father who died mid-way through the recording process of the album.
-Grief stricken and struggling with vocal recordings, Stone abandoned the possibility to record another "kind of neo-soul record," and instead requested more upbeat, joyful material to record.
+Much of Unexpected was produced in response to the sudden death of Stone's father, who died mid-way through the recording process of the album.
+Grief-stricken and struggling with vocal recordings, Stone abandoned the possibility to record another "kind of neo-soul record" and instead requested more upbeat, joyful material to record.
 In an interview with Windy City Times, Stone said: "My father passed away unexpectedly this year, and that was a shock to me.
 When I recorded the album, I didn't have a title so I said, "This is so unexpected.
 So I'm gonna go for broke and do whatever the hell I want to do."

 While she feet obliged to record "some classic Angie Stone" material for the album," much of the album was inspired by singer Evelyn "Champagne" King.
 Upon the album's release in the United Kingdom in February 2010, Stone told Blues & Soul: "Being as I've delivered four decent albums already, I felt it was safe to switch up and do something different this time.
 And musically overall I just wanted to have fun.
 I wanted to do something that embodies a jam kinda feel, so that we could have some fun in concert and show people everything doesn't always have to be so serious."

 Promotion

 The album was preceded by lead single "I Ain't Hearin' U," an uptempo song about gossip and innuendo that Stone co-wrote with longtime collaborator Juanita Wynn.
-Premiered on Stone's website on October 5, 2009 and released digitally by Stax Records on October 12, 2009, it reached number 42 on Billboards Hot R&B/Hip-Hop Songs chart and peaked at number 14 on the Adult R&B Songs chart.
+Premiered on Stone's website on October 5, 2009, and released digitally by Stax Records on October 12, 2009, it reached number 42 on Billboards Hot R&B/Hip-Hop Songs chart and peaked at number 14 on the Adult R&B Songs chart.
 A remixed version of "Free", a "fast club" track that was contributed by producer Jazze Pha, was released as the second and final single from the album.
 Featuring additional vocals by rapper Young Nate, it failed to chart.